 When you think of family businesses you may picture your local coffee, diner or specialty retail store, but the scope of family businesses is far more expansive.

-In fact, more than 24 million family-owned businesses in the United States employ over 60 percent of the workforce and generate almost 65 percent of the GDP.
+In fact, more than 32 million family-owned businesses in the United States employ nearly 60 percent of the private sector workforce and generate almost 54 percent of the GDP, according to Family Enterprise USA, a Washington, D.C.-based advocacy firm.

 Interestingly the statistics around success of family businesses paint a picture of the potential impact of family dynamics.
 Some data show that only 30 percent of family businesses make it to a second generation, 10-15 percent to a third generation, while the numbers continue the downward trend from there.